 Choosing a great company means speedy turnarounds, excellent customer service, and clear communication.
 Picking the wrong partner could mean delayed shipments, poor communication, and frequent returns (see what is RMA).

 Take your time when researching shipping companies and methods.
 This ensures you benefit from services that are optimally designed for your type of business.

-For example, an entrepreneur learning how to sell food online will need different shipping methods than one selling computer accessories.
+For example, entrepreneurs learning how to sell food online or how to ship cookies need different shipping methods than businesses selling computer accessories.
 BlueCart eCommerce comes with built-in shipping integrations so that shipping costs are automatically calculated.
 This makes knowing how to print shipping labels from home or your office easier than ever.

 There are numerous eCommerce shipping methods available today.
 Here are three of the more popular ones: